CW MARS OVER ONE MILLION DIGITAL CHECKOUTS IN 2020

 Can I continue to place holds on materials through the online catalog?

 Yes, but please note that while statewide delivery of materials gets up and running, your holds may take longer to be filled.
 We ask for your patience and in the meantime if you wish to cancel holds for items you no longer need you can do that via My Account.

 My library card has expired or is about to expire.
 How can I renew?

-If your card is set to expire August 12, 2020 or later, you should receive an emailed notice 7 days before your card expires, (as long as an email address is attached to your account).
+You will receive an emailed notice 7 days before your card expires, (as long as a valid email address is attached to your account).

 I would like to sign up for a library card.
 How do I do that?